d3datadevelopment/inselzuschlag/README.md

-inselzuschlag
+Inselzuschlag
 =============

-makes price increase for delivery to isles available in OXID eShop
+Makes price increase for delivery to isles available in OXID eShop.